Bachelor of Science (BSc)

 • Improved critical reading skills for published research

-• Be able to assess their potential future contributions to their respective field of study
+• Identify potential future contributions to their respective field of study

 Assessment methods